RyotaMitaraiWeb/Flashcards/src/views/README.md

 If the credentials are valid, a new session will be created for the user and they will be redirected to the home page.

 The page cannot be accessed by people that currently have a valid session

+# Logout
+This page is a renderless component.
+Upon load, the JWT in localStorage's ``accessToken`` will be deleted (and become unusable), the user's state will be restarted and the user will be redirected back to the home page.

+The page cannot be accessed by guests.